A Summary and Analysis of Caliban’s ‘The Isle is Full of Noises’ Speech

 A Short Analysis of William Shakespeare’s The Tempest

-On Tuesday, we offered a short plot summary of The Tempest, one of Shakespeare’s last plays, and his final solo work for the theatre.
-As we remarked then, The Tempest is essentially a fantasy story (or ‘romance’ to use the term that tends to be used to categorise The Tempest) […]
+In a previous post, we have offered a short plot summary of The Tempest, one of Shakespeare’s last plays, and his final solo work for the theatre.
+As we remarked then, The Tempest is essentially a fantasy story (or ‘romance’ to use the term that tends to be used to categorise The Tempest) featuring a magician, the ‘monstrous’ offspring of a wicked witch, treachery and conspiracy, drunkenness, fairies, a lavish masque, young lovers, and much else.
+How should we go about interpreting Shakespeare’s last solo work for the theatre?
+Below, we offer some notes towards an analysis.

 The Tempest: A Short Plot Summary of Shakespeare’s Play